Mygod/reactmap-android/README.md

 Other features:

 * See map even behind your status bar and navigation bar!
 * More conveniently refresh the webpage when fullscreen.
-(During network congestion, Chrome HTTP/3 scheduler retries requests at its own pace.
-Doing a manual refresh overrides this.)
+(During network congestion, Chrome HTTP/3 implementation seems buggy.
+Lots of hacks were added to get around this to get refresh working.)
 * Login button is clicked automatically (Discord login only).
 * You could make alerts follow location in background.
 * Handle links to the map without opening a new tab (requires custom build for custom domains).